apostrophecms/starter-kit-assembly-essentials/README.md

 If you need to serve static files, you can do this much as you would in standalone A3 development.

 The folder `sites/public` maps to `/` in the URL space of a site.
 For instance, `sites/public/fonts/myfile.ttf` maps to `/fonts/myfile.ttf`.
-For assets like favicons and fonts, you can add `link` tags to the `extraHead` block already present in `sites/modules/@apostrophecms/template/views/outerLayout.html`.
+For assets like favicons and fonts, you can add `link` tags to the `standardHead` block already present in `sites/modules/@apostrophecms/template/views/outerLayout.html`.

 ### Palette Configuration